mindsphere/mindsphere-node-sdk-examples/README.md

 - Unzip the downloaded file.
 - Navigate to <some path where unzipped folder is located>/mindsphere-node-sdk_1.0.0/modules/
 - Copy .tgz files of required dependent service/services in 'packages' folder.
 (For this project(mindsphere-sdk-node-examples) we will need all the .tgz files but you can choose to use only required subset of all avaiable SDKs for your project.)
+- Kindly note that Tenant Credential Support is removed from Node SDKs from now.
+Hence we strongly recommend using latest version(1.0.5) of mindsphere-core library.
-- For convinience `packages` folder is already created in root directory of project.
+- For convenience `packages` folder is already created in root directory of project.
-- For convinience, package.json is populated with relative path to copied dependencies.
+- For convenience, package.json is populated with relative path to copied dependencies.

 #### 3. Push the App to CloudFoundry.
 - Navigate to directory where cloned project directory is present.
 In this case navigate to sample-nodejs-app.